 Once submitted, it is not possible to make any corrections to the content or other information (such as Presenter details, topic, etc.) In order to correct your submission you must withdraw it and submit a new version prior to the deadline (see below for withdrawal procedure).
 Note that such a replacement of your submission is not possible after the submission deadline.

-If you want to withdraw a Late-Breaking Science already submitted, please notify us as quickly as possible at firstname.lastname@example.org stating the title and number to be withdrawn.
+If you want to withdraw a submitted Late-Breaking Science, please notify us as quickly as possible at email@example.com stating the title and number to be withdrawn.

 Note that withdrawal is still possible after the submission deadline.

-In order to submit your application you must complete five steps
+In order to submit your application you must complete the following five steps -

-You must select one of the following type of submission under which your research can be best classified:
+You must select one of the following types of submission under which your research can be best classified:

 LATE-BREAKING CLINICAL TRIAL: Reserved for first presentations of the primary endpoint(s) of a novel clinical trial

-LATE-BREAKING REGISTRY RESULT: Reserved for presentations of new Registry or new data / analyses from a registry.
+LATE-BREAKING REGISTRY RESULTS: Reserved for presentations of new Registry or new data / analyses from a registry.
 Data not previously presented

 CLINICAL TRIAL UPDATE: Reserved for presentations of new data or secondary analysis of a trial where the primary data have been presented previously